tjcsl/ion/SETUP.md

 ## Prerequisites

 - [Virtualbox](https://www.virtualbox.org/) is a virtualization service that allows the creation of virtual machines.
 Installation is OS-specific and instructions can be found [here](https://www.virtualbox.org/wiki/Downloads).
 - [Vagrant](https://www.vagrantup.com/) is a command line utility for managing and setting up virtual machines and environments.
 Installation is OS-specific and instructions can be found [here](https://developer.hashicorp.com/vagrant/downloads).
 - [GitHub](https://github.com) is the version control system used by the CSL.
 Make sure that you have an account and an SSH key tied to that account that will allow you to push and pull code.
 Ensure you have an SSH key set up with GitHub by running ``ssh -T git@github.com``.
 You should be greeted by your username.
 If not, set up an SSH key with GitHub by following [these instructions](https://help.github.com/articles/generating-an-ssh-key/).

 ## Set Up

 1. Create your own fork of the [``tjcsl/ion`` repository](https://github.com/tjcsl/ion.git).
-2. Clone the Ion repositiory from your Ion fork by running ``git clone git@github.com:<YOUR_GITHUB_USERNAME>/ion.git intranet``.
+2. Clone the Ion repository from your Ion fork by running ``git clone git@github.com:<YOUR_GITHUB_USERNAME>/ion.git intranet``.
 Note: if your host machine is running Windows, please run ``git config core.autocrlf input`` before cloning to prevent line ending issues.
 3. In the ``config/vagrant`` directory, copy the file ``devconfig.json.sample`` to ``devconfig.json`` and edit the properties in ``devconfig.json`` as appropriate.
 Ensure ``ssh_key`` is set to the same SSH key registered with GitHub (e.g. ``id_rsa``).
 4. Run ``vagrant plugin install vagrant-vbguest``.
 If you are on Windows, also run ``vagrant plugin install vagrant-winnfsd``.
 5. Run ``vagrant up && vagrant reload`` and wait while the development environment is set up.
 If you are asked to select a network interface for bridging, enter the number corresponding to one that is active.
 To automatically select this interface in the future, set the "network_interface" key in ``devconfig.json`` to the name of the interface you selected (e.g. ``"en0: Wi-Fi (AirPort)"``).
 There may be repeated warnings similar to "``Remote connection disconnect`` and ``Warning: Connection aborted.
 Retrying...`` on the second ``vagrant up``.
 After several minutes they will stop.